algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/QSExp.md

 In the best case, partition divides the sub-array in half at each step, resulting in <i>O(log n)</i> levels of recursion and <i>O(n log n)</i>
 complexity overall.
 In the worst case, partition divides the sub-array very unevenly at each step.
-The pivot element is either the largest or smallest element in the sub-array and one of the resulting partitions is always empty, resulting in <i>O(n<sup>2</sup>)</i> complexity.
+In the worst case, the pivot element is either the largest or smallest element in the sub-array and one of the resulting partitions is always empty, resulting in <i>O(n<sup>2</sup>)</i> complexity.
 This occurs if the input is sorted or reverse-sorted.
 Refinements such